fokouarnaud/FeatherFace/docs/architecture/nano_b_2024.md

 }
 ```

-**Research Foundation**: 10 publications spanning 2017-2025, representing the state-of-the-art in lightweight neural network design and optimization with Enhanced 2024 small face specialization.
+**Research Foundation**: 7 publications spanning 2017-2025, representing the state-of-the-art in lightweight neural network design and optimization with Bayesian-optimized pruning.